 The project will be carried out as a collaboration together with the innovative Finnish SME Arcteq, which develops detection systems for both 50 Hz and 16.7 Hz applications.
 A fault detection system will, as a part of the project, be demonstrated and tested in the grid of the Swedish national railway operator, Trafikverket.

-During last week, SCiBreak AB tested a DC circuit breaker module prototype at the KEMA laboratories of DNV GL, as a task within work package 10.
+During last week, SCiBreak AB tested a DC circuit breaker module prototype at the KEMA laboratories of DNV GL, as a task within the EU-project PROMOTioN.
 A fault current of 10.8 kA was delivered by short circuit generators and was interrupted against a transient voltage exceeding 40 kV.

 These tests verify the function of the developed technology and constitute a major milestone for SCiBreak.
 The fault current was interrupted, and the corresponding energy of 0.6 MJ was dissipated in surge arresters included in the module.
 An artificial zero-crossing was created in the vacuum interrupter by an oscillating current excited by a power electronic converter.
 An ultra-fast Thomson coil actuator created the necessary contact separation in less than 3.5 milliseconds after the trip order was received by the DCCB module.

 The photo below shows the tested module surrounded by engineers from KEMA Laboratories and SCiBreak.

 SCiBreak got some good news for Christmas, a significant milestone was reached.
 For the first time, a 10 kA current was interrupted against a recovery voltage of 40 kV with SCiBreak’s technology.
 After ramping up the ratings of the prototype during the whole year of 2017, we thus reached our initial target.

 The current was successfully commutated to the energy absorption branch within 3 ms after the trip order was given to the circuit breaker.
 This was achieved thanks to the ultra-fast main interrupter which is operated with our Thomson-coil actuator.